-On May 20 I made a post about UK-based Dr. Aaron Gardner because of his presentation at the WCHR2014.
-Dr. Gardner, who works under Dr. Colin Jahoda at Durham university in the UK, has also worked under Dr. Claire Higgins.
+On May 20, I made a post about UK-based Dr. Aaron Gardner because of his presentation at the WCHR2014.
+Dr. Gardner, who works under Dr. Colin Jahoda at Durham university, has also worked under Dr. Claire Higgins.

 In 2013, Dr. Higgins was a co-author of an important article on 3D culturing of dermal papilla cells.

 Below are two videos of Dr. Higgins that are well worth watching.
 The first is courtesy of blog reader Desmond yet again.
 The second, surprisingly, is from a Latino news channel’s daily science, health and technology segment.
 I am impressed by Dr. Higgins’ knowledge and communication skills.
 Perhaps the wonderful accent biases my opinion a bit.

 Dr. Aaron Gardner is a Postdoctoral Research Associate in the School of Biological and Biomedical Sciences at Durham University in the UK.
 He has worked with the famous Dr. Colin Jahoda and co-authored several papers along the way.
 Among the highlights include a 2013 one titled “Isolation and establishment of hair follicle dermal papilla cell cultures.”

 Dr. Aaron Gardner Hair Research Presentations

 At the just ended World Congress for Hair Research in South Korea (WCHR2014) Dr. Gardner had an interesting presentation that he has made available online.
 The first poster is largely related to wound healing, while the second is more closely related to hair loss (3D spheres and follicle neogenesis).